phixo/react-reduckx/README.md

 );
 ```

-### Setting up your ducks 🦆
+### Setting up your ducks 🦆🦆

 Ducks are your actors of choice in `react-reduckx`.
-Let's say, we have an `users` state branch and we want to fire an action related to `users` in our app and reduce the state when it resolves (or not).
+Let's say, we have a `users` state branch and we want to fire a user related action in our app and reduce the state when it resolves (or not).
 As a result we also want to use these state changes in our React components, by using `selectors`.
 Toss in a `users` folder and create the following files:

 ```